WaterBender231/wef-nexus-online-course/DataTools/65Questions.md

 - Conceptualize your Nexus system
 - Name relevant tools used to describe/quantify Nexus systems, conflicts, and tradeoffs
-- Select one of the tools presented on the slides (or any other) and look for the information needed to apply it
+- Select one of the tools presented on the sections (or any other) and look for the information needed to apply it

 <br/> <br/>
 <br/> <br/>